Food Allergy

 Editor: V. Dimov, M.D., Allergist/Immunologist, Cleveland Clinic Florida, Clinical Associate Professor, FAU Charles E. Schmidt College of Medicine

-A food allergy is an adverse immune response (typically IgE-mediated) triggered by a specific food.
+A food allergy is an se immune response (typically IgE-mediated) triggered by a specific food.
 Food allergy affects between 3% and 8% of people.
 Every 3 minutes a food allergy reaction sends a patient to the ER (source: FARE).

 How to use an epineprine autoinjector, EpiPen (video)